 Grate the Carrot/Courgette and squeeze some of the excess water out of the vegetables in a clean tea towel or your cake can be too soggy.
 Add the the bowl.

-In a measuring jug add 2 eggs to 150 oil (it looks like a lava lamp!) and beat until mixed then add to the rest of the cake mixture.
+In a measuring jug add 2 eggs to 150 oil and beat until mixed then add to the rest of the cake mixture.

 Beat well and put in your cake tin and cook for up to 45 minutes.